 About me

-Outside the scholarly activities, I enjoy watching movies and sports games, baking, hiking, planting and doing yoga.
+Outside the scholarly activities, I enjoy watching movies and sports games, and jogging/hiking.